pgbackrest/pgbackrest/README.md

 - Checksum for backup.manifest to detect corrupted/modified manifest.

 - Link `latest` always points to the last backup.
-This has been added for convenience and to make restore simpler.
+This has been added for convenience and to make restores simpler.

 - More comprehensive unit tests in all areas.